svilkata/computer_store/README.md

 * using Bootstrap

 ### Spring security
-* only via the security chain! - not using @PreAuthorize on method level
+* via the security chain - not using @PreAuthorize on method level
+* in thymeleaf html - hasRole(), isAuthenticated()
+* via @AuthenticationPrincipal - secured MVC @Controller and @RestController JSON on method level:
+  * adding/removing items or changing quantities of the basket or just viewing the basket
+  * confirming basket into the final order
+  * final order details
+  * view final orders and change status of a final order.
 * secured user role management
 * secured password change
 * secured admin user change
 * secured adding new employee of Computer store
-* secured (MVC @Controller secured and also @RestController JSON secured - both via @AuthenticationPrincipal) - adding/removing items or changing quantities of the basket or just viewing the basket, confirming basket into the final order, final order details, view final orders and change status of a final order.

-### Error Handling
+### Error Handling and security
 1. Spring security default re-direct to login page for not allowed operations/wrong urls - from anonymous users
 2. Adding a custom ComputerStoreErrorHandler
 * disabling the default Spring whitelabel error.html page